 Now in its 30th year — a daylong Christmas Market at the historic Orange Circle, capped by a candlelight choir procession, an orchestra, carols, and the ceremonial lighting of the grand Christmas tree at Plaza Square.

 Each early December, the Old Towne Orange Plaza — known locally as The Orange Circle, where Chapman Avenue meets Glassell Street — hosts its 30-year-strong Tree Lighting Ceremony & Christmas Market.
-The event takes over the historic circular plaza from 10:00 AM to 7:00 PM, with the musical program beginning at 5:15 PM and the lighting itself capping the evening.
+The event takes over the historic circular plaza from morning into the evening, with the musical program beginning in the early evening and the lighting itself capping the night.

 The musical program is genuinely distinctive: carols, an orchestra, and the Candlelight Choir Procession that’s been part of Orange’s December tradition for decades.
 The market runs through the day with local vendors, food, and seasonal goods around the circle.
 Admission is free; food and some activities have a cost.